LoyolaChicagoBooks/introcs-csharp/source/data/lab-edit-compile-run.rst

         :align: center
         :width: 230 pt

 #.
 You can run the project just as before.
-You should ge the same result, unless
+You should get the same result, unless
     you made a typing error.
 In that case look for what does not match, fix it, and try again.
 Remember to close the execution Console Window.

 #.
 Now try a bit of editing:  Look at the program to see where output came
     from.
-Change what is printed and run it, but don't eliminate the output console
+Change what is printed and run it, but do not close the output console
     window for now (so you can show it off).